regmi/femhub/doc/src/install_run.rst

 ---------------------
 You can get the tarball of sources `here <http://femhub.org/pub/>`_.
-The most recent stable version is femhub-0.9.9 but you can try our latest beta version which contains the new verion of the online lab.
+The most recent stable version is femhub-0.9.9 but you can try our latest beta version which contains the new version of the online lab.
-Please follow the following instructions to build from sources for different operating systems.
+Please follow the instructions below to build from sources for different operating systems.

 Linux Distributions
 ~~~~~~~~~~~~~~~~~~~